Personal challenges

 • 15% will lead a chronic course experiencing repeated relapses and being substantially handicapped by their condition

-Clozapine is a recommended medicine for treatment resistant schizophrenia (TRS).
+Clozapine is a medicine indicated for treatment resistant schizophrenia (TRS).

 As with all medicines, clozapine must be taken as instructed by the healthcare professionals and monitored for its effectiveness and any side-effects.